fgci-org/ansible-role-slurm/README.md

 ## How-To

-### Launch the Openstack instances:

- - ansible-playbook launcopenstackinstance.yml # launches the VMs. source the openstack-rc script before running this playbook.
-Also update the playbook to include the names of your key and tenant.
+### Initial playbook configuration

  - see the group_vars/all/all file for default variables used for launching an OS instance

 ### Initial configuration of the instances and your workstation: